pedrampasandide1993/Computer-Science-Practice-and-Experience-Development-Basics/ANN stuff!/README.txt

-With didn't have time to talk about the optional topic in this course, section ANNs.
+We didn't have time to talk about the optional topic in this course, section ANNs.
 However, some might be intersted in to work in this area.

 The file `main.c` is a C code written from scratch for a Neural Network with: